dmwit/bokrifulse/README.md

 1. Unzip [the latest release](https://github.com/dmwit/bokrifulse/releases) somewhere; I'll call the directory you chose DIR in the rest of these instructions.
 2. Start [fceux](http://www.fceux.com/web/home.html) and load the Dr. Mario ROM.
-3. Go to File &rarr; Load Lua Script and choose DIR/bokrifulse.lua.
+3. Go to File &rarr; Load Lua Script, navigate to DIR, and choose bokrifulse.lua.
 4. Start a 1 player game.
 I recommend choosing level 0, but the script will deal with it no matter what settings you choose.

-That's it!

 # Key-value files